hayleyw7/affirming-access/README.md

 To access restrooms, the user must enter the zip code where they are located, choose whether or not to check the "Gender Neutral Only?" box, and then click "Search Now".

-They will be presented up to five of the closest restrooms that users deemed as safe to them.
+They will be presented up to five of the closest safe restrooms.

 To do additional searches, they user just enters searches for another zipcode, using the steps above.